1412010/nda-de-zoomcamp-2024/week-03/homework.md

-# Solution for homework of Week-03 Homework
+# Solution for homework of Week-03

 <b>SETUP:</b></br>
 Create an external table using the Green Taxi Trip Records Data for 2022. </br>